d-smith/notes/aws/security-specialty/05-infrastructure-security.md

 * Lose key - snapshot, relaunch, clean up keys
 * You cannot use KMS with ssh for ec2
 * You can use CLoudHSM keys with ec2

+## AWS Marketplace Security Products

+In the console, go to EC2, then launch an instance...

+* Click on AWS Marketplace
+* Scroll down to categories, select security
+* Exam - know that you can buy preconfigured AMIs
+  * Scenario based questions - getting hacked, pick an AMI to mitigate the attack
+  * If you can use a product and it saves you a lot of time, and there's a solution you can buy, that's probably the right answer if it handles everything for you.
+* Check out the CIS red hat enterprise linux AMI
+ * Details has links to the benchmarks

+## AWS WAF and AWS Shield

+What is WAF

+* A web application firewall that lets you monitor the HTTP and HTTPS requests that are forwarded to CloudFront or an appication load balancer.
+AWS WAF also lets you control access to your content.
+* You can configure conditions such as allowed IPAddresses or required query string parameters to allow cloud front or the ALB to make an access decision.

+At the most basic level, AWS WAF allows 3 different behaviors:

+* Allow all requests except the ones you specify
+* Block all requests except the ones you specify
+* Count the requests that match the properties you specify

+What it protects you against?
+Protection against web attacks using conditions you specify.
+You can define conditions using various characteristics of web requests:

+* IP addresses the requests originate from
+* Country the requests originate from
+* Values in the request headers
+* Strings that appear in requests (specific or regex match)
+* Length of requests
+* Presense of SQL code that is likely to be malicious (SQL injection)
+* Presense of a script that is likely to be malicious (cross site scripting)

+WAF - layer 7

+AWS Shield

+* Standard or advanced plan - go to the console and the shield page to see the differences
+* Enterprise - $3000 a month
+ * Incident response team, in depth reporting, no bill for charges incurred via DDoS attack

+Demo - cloud formation stack - common attacks.json from the class resources.

+CloudFront WAF - global
+ALB WAF - regional